causaltopics/causaltopics.github.io/index.markdown

 ## Computing Environment

 A Unix-like setup is strongly recommended (e.g., Linux, Mac OS X, or Cygwin).
-We will use Python 3 (JupyterLab is recommended).
+Students may use Python (JupyterLab is recommended) or R, per their preferences.